NormLorenz/ai-llm-german-tutor/README.md

 * TODO: Update this document with comprehensive documentation of the app.
 * TODO: Hook in the other models and hook it to the radio buttons
-* TODO: Use defaults for each radio buttons
 * TODO: Review the system_prompt and the description displayed
 * TODO: Entertain using topics (cooking, hiking, etc.) to construct the consversations (maybe using another text field)
+* TODO: Provide a mechanism to dump the conversation to a markup file.

-Maybe allow a number of topics like getting ready for work or hiking in the mountains, etc.
+* Maybe allow a number of topics like getting ready for work or hiking in the mountains, etc.

 I need some help creating a system message that will be used with an openai application.
 Your job is to ask for a topic and then create a simple dialog between yourself and me.